What is “Streetwear” Must-Know Info About Fashion’s Biggest Buzzword

 Attaching a designer label to something makes it look more expensive and exclusive.
 These high-priced brands are status symbols that communicate information about your income and values to others.

-who can afford Balenciaga are the fashion elite, while everyone else is left wanting (those in the Zara knock-offs).
 Because not everyone has access to limited edition designer sneakers or can afford to spend several hundred dollars on a single pair, the fast fashion sector has jumped on the streetwear bandwagon by producing knockoffs.

 An enthusiastic hypebeast can recognize a fake or a hard-to-find designer piece a mile away, even if the untrained eye cannot.
 This whole sneaker thing is very #IYKYK.